BogdanSliskovic/ML/README.md

 ### Movie Recommendation System (PostgreSQL + Keras)

 Scalable recommendation engine built with PostgreSQL and neural collaborative filtering.
-Data is sampled from `raw.ratings`, transformed and stored in `data_storage.ratings`, while predictions are saved in `predictions.ratings`.
+Data is sampled from `raw.ratings`, moved to `data_lake.ratings` for training, transformed and stored in `data_storage.ratings`, while predictions are saved in `predictions.ratings`.
 Model takes user genre preferences and movie metadata to predict ratings.
 Future automation planned via Apache Airflow for daily predictions and weekly retraining.